 - Clean your hands (remove gloves).
 Please clean your hands using the hand sanitizer provided.
 If you are wearing gloves, you will be asked to remove them in order to clean your hands properly.

 - Put on a mask.
 Everyone entering LHSC must wear a mask at all times.* A hospital mask will be provided at screening.
 Your mask should be fully covering your nose, mouth and chin at all times.
 Try to avoid adjusting your mask or touching your face while you are wearing your mask.
 Always wash your hands both before and after putting on or taking off your mask.
 Leave your mask on until you are outside of the hospital or back home.

 *Please see patient and visitor masking guidelines for exemptions.

-- Proceed directly to a patient’s room or appointment.
+Proceed directly to a patient’s room or appointment.
 You will need to go directly to your appointment or stay with the patient while you are inside LHSC.
 You may be directed to stay in a designated waiting area if you need to be separated during tests or treatments.
-We kindly ask that you not walk around the hospital or stay in public spaces (e.g. Cafeteria) to assist in maintaining physical distancing.
+We kindly ask that you not walk around the hospital and avoid public spaces (e.g. Cafeteria) to assist in maintaining physical distancing.

 Frequently Asked Questions

 Why is LHSC limiting visitors and care partners?

 We recognize how important families and friends are to supporting patients.
 Our top priority is keeping patients, visitors, and staff safe.
 We are balancing these priorities with the need to address patient care backlogs with high volumes and tight spaces.
 The hospital is distinctly different than other spaces, such as shopping malls.
 To provide as much patient care as we can while trying to keep everyone safe, we must limit the number of people in our hospitals to those who need to be here.

 LHSC continues to work with regional hospitals and patient/family advisors in the review/revision of this policy.